bbbbdragon/python-pype-lang-3/README.md

 You may say this is "syntactic sugar".
 I hate the expression "syntactic sugar".
 Sugar is something you don't need.
 Sugar rots your teeth.
 Sugar makes you a diabetic.
 You sprinkle sugar in your tea at the weekly Princeton University English Department faculty meeting, listening politely to the Dean's passive-aggressive comments about your latest novel.
 The metaphor seemed to imply that more concise ways of expressing an idea were bad for you, that if you aren't thinking in terms of "for(int i=0; i <= LENGTH; i++){ ...", you aren't a real programmer.
 Here's a little secret - to every programmer, every other programmer is not a real programmer.
 We need, collectively, to get over it.

 I didn't want "syntactic sugar".
 Sugar doesn't change things deeply, make you see things differently.
-No, motherfucker, I wanted "syntactic plutonium".
+No, I wanted "syntactic plutonium".

 So I decided to create what I call "pseudo-macros", or "fArgs" - syntactically valid Python expressions which are, in an of themselves, no more than meaningless native Python data structures - lists, tuples, and dictionaries, mostly - but that, when used as arguments to a certain function, perform common FP operations.